Netopia Payments

 No

-Note: If you don’t collect shipping information from the user, the billing information is automatically used as the shipping information.
+NOTE: If you don’t collect shipping information from the user, the billing information is automatically used as the shipping information.

 email string [[ConversationInfo]].PaymentShipping.Email